-

 Direct Injection (gasoline)

 In an engine with a gasoline direct injection (GDI), fuel is sprayed under very high pressure directly into the combustion chamber.
-What are the pros and cons of a direct injection?
+It's different from multi-port fuel injection where fuel injectors spray the fuel into the intake manifold.

 Disc brakes

 How disc brakes work: when you press the brake pedal, the hydraulic pressure of the brake fluid pushes the piston out of the brake caliper.
-The piston pushes the inner pad away from the caliper, towards the brake disc (rotor).
-The outer part of the caliper also pushes on the outer pad towards the disc.
-The two brake pads squeeze the disc between them, forcing it to stop.
+The caliper operates the brake pads that squeeze the disc between them, forcing it to stop.

 Door Lock Actuator

-The door lock actuator is an electrically-powered device that operates the door latch mechanism.
+The door lock actuator is an electrically-powered device that operates the door latch and power lock mechanism.
 In many cars, the door lock actuator is built with the latch mechanism into one assembly.
+Each door has one door lock actuator.

 EGR System

-As a part of the vehicle emission control, the Exhaust Gas Recirculation or EGR system helps reducing the amount of the nitrogen oxides (NOx) in the exhaust gases.
-How does it work?
-The EGR system lowers the combustion temperature by diverting a small portion of the exhaust gases back into the intake manifold.
+As a part of the vehicle emission controls, the Exhaust Gas Recirculation or EGR system helps reducing the amount of the nitrogen oxides (NOx) in the exhaust gases.
+It does that by reducing the combustion temperature by diverting a portion of the exhaust gases back into the intake manifold.

 EGR Valve

-The EGR valve is the main component of the Exhaust Gas Recirculation (EGR) system.
-It controls the flow of exhaust gases in the EGR system.
+The Exhaust gas recirculation (EGR) system redirects a small amount of exhaust gases back into the engine intake to reduce the combustion temperature.
+The EGR valve is the main component of this system.
+By opening and closing It controls the flow of exhaust gases within the EGR system.

 Engine Coolant Temperature Sensor

-In a car with an internal combustion engine, the cooling system maintains the optimal temperature of the engine and prevents it from overheating.
+The engine cooling system maintains the optimal temperature of the engine and prevents it from overheating.
 An engine coolant temperature sensor or ECT measures the temperature of the liquid coolant.
-Many cars have more than one engine temperature sensor.

 Engine Mount